Ulf24/raspiLeds/README.md

 #Now you can use these tools without sudo.

 #But after restarting the os owners and rights are reseted to original.
+To set owners and rights new, you can use:

+./setPermissions -f